naugtur/blocked-at/README.md

 Returns: An object with `stop` method. `stop()` will disable the async hooks set up by this library and callback will no longer be called.

-## Using the stack trace and resource details
+## Using the stack trace

 The stack trace is pointing to a start of a function called asynchronously, so in most cases the first stack frame pointing to your code is where you need to start analyzing all synchronous operations to find the slow one.

 In some cases your code is not directly called and tracking it down will still be difficult.
 See how the http test case produces a stack pointing to `Server.connectionListener` as the slow function, because everything inside of it is synchronously called.
+You can always wrap your handlers' code in `setImmediate` if you become desperate.

+## Using the resource details

-You can try to narrow down your search by using `resourcesCap` option and inspecting an associated [resource](https://nodejs.org/api/async_hooks.html#async_hooks_resource):
+If you can't narrow down a blocking call to a particular function, you can try to use `resourcesCap` option and inspect an associated [resource](https://nodejs.org/api/async_hooks.html#async_hooks_resource):

  ```js
 blocked((time, stack, {type, resource}) => {